 Cohorts of returned chicks appear to be mixed each breeding season, with no apparent dominating year group.
 The number of chicks banded each breeding season ranges from 59 (in 1995/96, when there were three census grids) to 254 (in 2021/22, when there are nine census grids).
 However, to date, less than 10.5% of all tākoketai chicks banded at the Aotea study colony have been re-captured in subsequent field seasons.
 There is a real lack of understanding whether the low return rates relates either to low juvenile survival and/or recruitment or is purely due to a lack of detection of banded birds within the 35-ha study site.
-Survival effort estimates, especially juvenile survival and recruitment are vital for accurate population estimates and risk assessment modelling, and it is highly recommended that effort to obtain data to fill this knowledge gap for tākoketai is completed with urgency.
+Survival effort estimates, especially juvenile survival and recruitment are vital for accurate population estimates and risk assessment modelling, and it is highly recommended that effort to obtain data to fill this knowledge gap for black petrels is completed with urgency.

-Ad-hoc nocturnal surveys have been undertaken throughout the 29-year study period resulting in 108 returned chicks being recaptured over 117 surveys nights whereas focused intensive survey effort over the past three seasons results in 83 returned chicks caught over 41 survey nights.
-Results from these intensive surveys were consistently higher that the ad-hoc surveys or at-sea surveys for percentage of banded tākoketai caught out of all captures (intensive 51.3%, ad-hoc 45% vs at-sea 4.8%), percentage of returned chicks captured (intensive 19.4%, ad-hoc 13.3% vs at-sea 2%), the number of banded tākoketai caught per survey (intensive 5.3, ad-hoc 2.1, at-sea 1.5) and for returned chicks caught per survey (intensive n=2, ad-hoc n=0.6, at-sea n=0.6).
-Although ad-hoc surveys have provided recruitment data, these results highlight the value of focused intensive effort at the colony to recapture returned chicks and it is recommended that these intensive nocturnal surveys continue.
+Although ad-hoc nocturnal surveys have been undertaken throughout the 29-year study period, specifically focused recruitment trips with intensive survey effort (6-8 hours per night) have occurred between 2021/22 and 2023/24 breeding seasons.
+Over 940 nights of ad-hoc surveys, 811 adults were recaptured, of which 365 were already banded and 108 were returned chicks.
+Over 41 nights of intensive surveys, 427 adults were recaptured, of which 219 were already banded and 83 were returned chicks.
+At-sea surveys have also been conducted by WMIL over this same period with only 22 banded birds being caught and nine being recaptured chicks (Burgin 2024).
+The percentage of banded tākoketai caught out of all captures is higher for intensive night surveys (51.3%) than the ad-hoc surveys (45%) and much higher than the at-sea surveys (4.8%).
+This pattern is also the same for the percentage of returned chicks captured (intensive 19.4%, ad-hoc 13.3% vs at-sea 2%), for the number of banded tākoketai caught per survey (intensive n=5.3, ad-hoc n=2.1, at-sea n=1.5) and for returned chicks caught per survey (intensive 2 returned chicks/survey, ad-hoc 0.6 returned chicks/survey, at-sea 0.6 returned chicks/survey).

 Of the 83 returned chicks recaptured during the intensive surveys, 23 (27.7%) were caught for the first time.
-This suggests that the intensive nocturnal effort has increased the detections of returned chicks at the colony.
+This suggests that the intensive effort has increased the detections of returned chicks at the colony.
 The detection rates for pre-1995 birds at the colony is lowering as these birds age, and the number of recaptures of returned chicks banded before 2000 is also declining.
 Additional surveys should be factored into subsequent breeding seasons to increase the number of returned chicks being recaptured.
 An increased team size could allow for more ground at the colony could be covered, which in turn could increase the chance of recapturing returned chicks.
 Focusing recapture effort at launch sites as well as surveys throughout the colony area is also likely to increase recapture rates.
 A focused effort (i.e., number of hours at specific launch sites over a number of nights) to determine the rate of banded to new (unbanded) birds could also give an indication of population size and would be comparable between seasons.